Alkotikotik/BallsSim/README.md

 * Gravity varies per planet
 * Drag force follows:

+### ⏱️ Time Step (dt) and Frame Dependence

+The simulation uses a **fixed time step** of: 0.07

+This value is **hard-coded** and was chosen empirically, as it produces the most visually realistic and numerically stable results for this system (especially with drag, collisions, and RK4 integration).

+Because the simulation is **not frame-rate independent**, changes in performance will affect the physical outcome:
+* If the frame rate drops, the simulation will effectively slow down
+* Physics behavior may diverge slightly on weaker hardware

+This tradeoff was made intentionally to prioritize **stability and realism** over strict real-time accuracy.

 ```

 F_drag = 0.5 * ρ * C_d * A * v²